 The National Office also runs a substantial Resource Centre which makes available Videos, Slides etc. on loan for individual Study Groups.
 There are National Meetings on specific topics, on-line Interactive Courses, also National Summer schools, covering a variety of subjects.
-(The next National Summer Schools will be held at The Royal Agricultural University, Cirencester, on 8th to 11th August 2016, and 15th to 18th August 2016).
+(Click here for more information).
 It also provides insurance cover for U3A activities - see link on 'Study Groups' page for more information.

 WHAT CAN THE U3A DO FOR YOU?

 The weekly, Wednesday meetings are held at two venues; The Ludwick Family Centre, Hall Grove, Welwyn Garden City AL7 4PH and Breaks Manor Youth Centre, Link Drive, Hatfield, AL10 8TP.
 The doors open at 9.45 for coffee and chat; the lectures begin at 10.45.
 As these meetings are so popular, members are admitted on a first-come first served basis by registering at the desk and seating is limited to a certain number by Health and Safety Regulation in both halls.